 - Works closely with advisers and the Student Publications business office to ensure regularity of publications and an orderly transition of student editors, subeditors and managers.

 - Provides advice on such legal matters as libel, invasion of privacy, open meetings law, open records law, obscenity and ethics.

-- Develops an annual advertising rate structure for the Herald, including setting salaries and commission rates, distribution of accounts and revising advertising contracts as needed.
+- Develops an annual advertising rate structure, including setting salaries and commission rates, distribution of accounts and revising advertising contracts as needed.